Carmona Bonsai Care guidelines

-Feeding: Solid organic fertilizer is appropriate for the Fukien Tea Bonsai because its roots are sensitive.
+Solid organic fertilizer works well for the Fukien Tea Bonsai due to its sensitive roots.
 Liquid fertilizers can also be used in carefully measured dosage and only on moist soil.
-Feed the tree well from spring to autumn following the directions for use, but in winter less often.
+Feed the tree well from spring to autumn, following the directions for use, and less often during winter.

-Pruning: The Fukien tree can take pruning quite well and regular trimming will make the tree grow a dense branch structure.
-Young shoots are tender and flexible so that they are easy to trim or wire.
-Mature twigs and branches are hard and brittle, so use appropriate tools for pruning and be careful when you want to wire and bend them.
+The Fukien tea tree handles pruning very well, and regular trimming will make the tree grow dense branch structures.
+Young shoots are tender and flexible so they are easy to trim or wire.
+Mature twigs and branches are hard and brittle, so use appropriate tools for pruning and be gentle when you want to wire and bend them.
 Continue reading about pruning Bonsai trees.